Melvin Gibbs: Career

 Melvin Gibbs was born on May 25, 1958.
 A native of Brooklyn, New York, Gibbs attended Medgar Evers College and the Brooklyn Conservatory of Music.
 He first came to public notice as a member of the group Defunkt, which was a mainstay of the early 1980s downtown New York scene.
 Throughout the 1980s, he played in drummer Ronald Shannon Jackson's Decoding Society, with guitarist Vernon Reid, and with guitarist Sonny Sharrock and saxophonist John Zorn.
 With Jackson and guitarist Bill Frisell, Gibbs was a member of the group Power Tools.
 Gibbs co-led the band Eye and I with D.K.
 Dyson who also co-founded the Black Rock Coalition of which he is an original member.

 Gibbs took on the role of record producer while with the Rollins Band in the 1990s.
 He worked in that capacity, producing records for other artists on Rage Records.

 He was a member of the avant-metal Rollins Band from 1993 to about 1998 and again in 2006 when the group briefly reformed.
 As a member of the Rollins Band, he performed at Woodstock '94 in 1994 and was nominated for a Grammy Award in 1995.
 Gibbs has also recorded with hip-hop duo Dead Prez, Brazilian musicians Caetano Veloso and Marisa Monte, Latin jazz musician Eddie Palmieri, Nigerian musician Femi Kuti, and guitarist Marc Ribot.
-Gibbs has produced albums by turntablist DJ Logic and guitarist Arto Lindsay, who has referred to Gibbs as his "closest collaborator".
+Gibbs has produced albums by turntablist DJ Logic and guitarist Arto Lindsay.
+Gibbs and Lindsay met in 1979 and first collaborated musically in 1984, and Lindsay has referred to Gibbs as his "closest collaborator".

 Gibbs formed the Punk-Funk All-Stars with James Blood Ulmer, Defunkt leader Joseph Bowie, Vernon Reid and Ronald Shannon Jackson.
 In 1998, Gibbs, guitarist Brandon Ross, and drummer J.T.
 Lewis formed the trio Harriet Tubman.

 Ancients Speak, the first album by Melvin Gibbs' Elevated Entity, was released on March 17, 2009, by Livewired Music.
 In 2009, he joined the group SociaLybrium with Bernie Worrell of Parliament-Funkadelic, DeWayne "Blackbyrd" McKnight, and J.T.
 Lewis.
 The group's album For You/For Us/For All was released by Livewired in December 2009.

 Gibbs' other projects include Melvin Runs the Hoodoo Down with guitarist Pete Cosey and keyboard player John Medeski; the Geechee Seminoles with percussionist David Pleasant; Zig Zag Power Trio with guitarist Vernon Reid and drummer Will Calhoun; God Particle with cosmologist/saxophonist Stephon Alexander, David Pleasant, and other musicians; and Melvin Gibbs Magnum.

+In June 2026 Gibbs released a 304 pages non-fiction book, How Black Music Took Over the World with the publisher Bloomsbury Sigma (ISBN 9781399433280).